ComplexCollaborativeAgents/hydra/README.md

 ## Setting up Polycraft
 1. Unzip the Polycraft repository in the binary directory.
 Currently, we only support Polycraft for Ubuntu.
 2. Change directories to `bin` and run `sudo setup_polycraft.sh`.
 This will install a specific version of Java 8 in addition to any other linux dependencies.
 3. Note that the Polycraft domain requires a different version of Java than that of the Science Birds domain.
 If using Ubuntu, you can use the `sudo update-alternatives --config java` command to select the Java version that corresponds with the domain that you want to run in.
+If the Polycraft Hydra Agent hangs after starting up, check to make sure that you are running Java 8 (version adoptopenjdk8-hotspot).
 4. Create the hydra python environment (same as Science Birds above - again, not needed if already installed)
 5. Download the polycraft level files from https://gitlab-external.parc.com/hydra/hydra/-/wikis/Polycraft-Level-files and unzip them in a known directory.